JUSTICE

 Hull and Deck Equipment

 The hull is built of 5/8” mahogany (outer planking) and 3/8” white cedar (inner planking) on 75 oak frames fastened with copper and brass.
 The bottom planking was entirely replaced to original specifications by Samples Shipyard in Boothbay Harbor, Maine in 1988.
-Since then, a number of planks have again been replaced as well as her transom.
+Since then, several planks have again been replaced as well as her transom.
 A full bottom refastening and new through hulls were done in 2010.

 • Bottom refastened (2010)